ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 The Attester can then present the Attestation Result (and possibly additional Claims) to a Relying Party, which then compares this information against its own appraisal policy.
-The Attester may also present the Attestation Results (the passport) to another Relying Party.
+The Attester may also present the same Attestation Result to other Relying Parties.

 Three ways in which the process may fail include: